Peanut Butter Ball Turkeys

 Peanut Butter Balls:

-• 1 cup of peanut butter (creamy or chunky, but make sure it’s the “no stir” kind)
+• 1 cup of peanut butter (creamy or chunky, “no-stir” type recommended)

 • 1 cup of instant non-fat milk